On this page:

 The Human Growth Foundation (HGF) is a nonprofit organization concerned with children’s growth disorders and adult growth hormone deficiency.
 The HGF offers a brochure about adult growth hormone deficiency.
 The foundation also sponsors adult and pediatric Internet discussion forums to support the exchange of information about growth hormone deficiency and growth hormone replacement therapy.
 To subscribe, follow the instructions at www.hgfound.org.

 The Creutzfeldt-Jakob Disease (CJD) Foundation, Inc. was created in 1993 by two families who lost relatives to CJD and the neurologist who treated the patients.
 This nonprofit corporation seeks to promote awareness of CJD through research and education and to reach out to people who have lost loved ones to this illness.
+The CJD Foundation is on the web at www.cjdfoundation.org.

 Health Alert: Adrenal Crisis Causes Death in Some People Who Were Treated with Human Growth Hormone